Rangers are on duty during the following times:

-Ranger Services operate 7 days a week with the exception of Christmas Day, Boxing Day, Good Friday and Easter Monday.
+NOT AVAILABLE: Christmas Day, Boxing Day, Good Friday and Easter Monday

-To contact Ranger Services please call the Shire of Kalamunda on 9257 9999
+To contact Ranger Services please call the City of Kalamunda on 9257 9999.

 Found a Native Animal or Snake?

-Whilst the Shire of Kalamunda does not directly deal with wildlife issues, we do promote the protection and care of native animals in our environment.
+Whilst the City of Kalamunda does not directly deal with wildlife issues, we do promote the protection and care of native animals in our environment.

 Find more information and what to do here